PoseiDAT/schemas/README.md

 - Date-times must use uppercase `T` and either uppercase `Z` or an offset with a colon (`2021-01-01T01:00:00Z`, `2021-01-01T01:00:00+01:00`).
 Lowercase `z` or `t`, offsets like `+0100`, and impossible calendar dates are invalid.
 - `measurement-value` `type` must match the payload key (`POSITION` with `position`, `SCALE` with `scale`, and so on).
 Types without a dedicated object use `numeric`. `{ "type": "POSITION", "numeric": { "value": 1 } }` is invalid.
 - `fishing-catch` must have exactly one of `weight` or `number_of_fish`, not both.

+## Breaking changes (0.2.0)

+Package JSON Schema publish path (documenting the upcoming 0.2.0 line; package version may still read 0.1.0 until release tagging):

+- Published `lib/schema` is JSON Schema **2020-12** generated from Zod, not hand-authored draft-07.
+Loaders that only understand draft-07 meta-schemas must upgrade.
+- Entry schema documents no longer compose via `allOf` base-entry; base fields are inlined in the emitted entry schemas.
+Boolean validation for complete entries remains, but schema structure and docs pages change.
+- Leap-second timestamps such as `2021-01-01T23:59:60Z` are invalid in both Zod and JSON Schema.

 ## Installation